 Yucca or “Spanish bayonet” was important as a relish and for adding variety to a meal.
 It was dried and baked, ground, roasted, and dried again before being made into cakes and stored away.
 Before being eaten, the cakes were mixed with water to make a syrup.

 Butchering sheep became an integral part of Navajo culture once they were introduced by the Spanish – and was traditionally done by women, as you can see in this fascinating (and not for the squeamish!) video of the Miss Navajo Nation 2017 pageant!
-A scholarly dissertation on this topic by Dr. Christine Ami – a Diné College Associate Professor – titled “Díí jí nída’iil’ah : A Study of Traditional Navajo Butchering” – listen to a fascinating podcast with her speaking on this topic here.
+There is also a scholarly dissertation on this topic, authored by Dr. Christine Ami – a Diné College Associate Professor – titled “Díí jí nída’iil’ah : A Study of Traditional Navajo Butchering”.
+Listen to a fascinating podcast with her speaking on this topic here.